arcticoder/lqg-volume-kernel-catalog/README.md

 # LQG Volume Operator Spectral Analysis

 This repository contains scripts and tools for computing and analyzing the spectrum of the Loop Quantum Gravity (LQG) volume operator and its kernel (zero-volume) states.
+The computations and reported counts below reflect the sampling and parameter ranges used by the included scripts; they are not exhaustive proofs of global properties.

 **📖 [View the complete research documentation on GitHub Pages](https://arcticoder.github.io/lqg-volume-kernel-catalog/)**